nodejitsu/handbook/content/articles/a-quickstart/hello-world.md

   }).listen(8080); // the server will listen on port 8080
 ```

 That's all the code you'll need for starters.
-Save your server and get ready todeploy!
+Save your server and get ready to deploy!

 <hr>
 ## Deploy with `jitsu`